BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-4.md

 # D. Geometry Operations

 ## D1.
 Transformation
-Transformation means changes in geometric shape, which is represented by a 4x4 transformation matrix.
+A Transformation is a change in geometric shape, which is represented by a 4x4 transformation matrix.
 Here we will learn 3 typical transformations in COMPAS: translation, rotation and scale.
 A COMPAS geometry object can be transformed by calling the method .transform() or .transformed().
 The former modifies the object in place, whereas the latter returns a new object.

 ### D1_a.
 Translation